jayeshsinghh/cisco-aci-terraform-webinar/README.md

 ## Summary

-This repository contains a set of different examples of Terraform configuratiion files for automating Cisco ACI that were used during the **Automating Cisco ACI using Terraform** webinar delivered in EMEAR.
+This repository contains a set of different examples of Terraform configuratiion files for automating Cisco ACI that were used during the **Automating Cisco ACI using Terraform** webinar delivered in APJC.

 ## Backend and Credentials